codefoster/waterrower/readme.md

 Talk to your WaterRower!

-This project is a work in action.
-It is stable and working as it is, but there's a lot more that can be added for more communcation with the WaterRower device.
+This project is being actively developed.
+It is stable and working as it is, but there's still more that can be added for more communication with the WaterRower device.
 Please jump in with contributions.
 Pull requests are welcome.

 `waterrower` uses Rx.js instead of an EventEmitter which will allow for some great stuff looking forward.
 If you haven't worked with Rx.js yet, don't worry.
 As you can see in the Example Usage below, it's very easy.

 This project was initially created to support the [Waterbug](http://github.com/codefoster/waterbug) project.

+The current version 0.2.0 has some significant changes.
+It's much better.
+Instead of certain session values being available by calling specific functions, any session values (that are defined in the datapoints.ts file) can be requested.
+I'll explain more in context below.

 ## Installation